C242-PS269/eztrip-machine-learning/README.md

 </p>

 <p align=justify>
 EzTrip aims to address these challenges by providing a solution based on artificial intelligence (AI).
 The app simplifies the travel planning process by offering more structured and relevant information.
-Key features such as personalized recommendations, expense tracking, an integrated travel guide, and sentiment analysis from user reviews are designed to enhance the traveler experience and help them explore new destinations.
+Key features such as personalized recommendations, expense tracking, an integrated automatic generate itineraries, and sentiment analysis from user reviews are designed to enhance the traveler experience and help them explore new destinations.
 </p>

 <p align=justify>